 This can be done in a fairly straightforward, intuitive and elegant manner in the context of multiplayer games such as the 2-to-4 player head-to-head games on the interactive tables.
 The skill-game and the wagering proposition complement each other seamlessly there: the player measures their skill against the skill of other players, and if they prevail they collect the prize at stake.

-However, things get a lot more tricky as soon as we venture into the realm of house-backed single-player games – and the term “tricky” is probably an understatement, as these games and experiments yielded some of the most interesting and complex game-design challenges that I have encountered throughout my career.
+However, things get a lot more tricky as soon as we venture into the realm of house-backed single-player games – and the term “tricky” is probably an understatement as these games and experiments yielded some of the most interesting and complex game-design challenges that I have encountered throughout my career.

 Without going too deep into the truly nitty-gritty details I thought I’d provide a glimpse into this fascinating set of of problems through taking a closer look at some aspects of one of the numerous skill-based “gamblification” methods we are applying to in-development games.

-But first, consider this: since we are talking about strictly regulated, reputable and fair gaming products (with none of the proverbial shadiness of carnival games), there’s a number of ground rules we have pay close attention to at all times.
+But first, consider this: since we are talking about strictly regulated, reputable and fair gaming products (with none of the proverbial shadiness of carnival games) there’s a number of ground rules we have pay close attention to at all times.
 Some of these are:

 - The game has to be fun – this is pretty much a no-brainer.

-- The math-model has to comply with minimum RTP (return-to-player) requirements (these vary by jurisdiction, but the baseline is around 75% or higher).
+- The math-model has to comply with minimum RTP (return-to-player) requirements.
+These vary by jurisdiction, but the baseline is around 75% or higher.

-- In some jurisdiction (e.g. Nevada) it has to be mindful of RTP-drift restrictions – this is typically a maximum of ±4% from theoretical RTP over n number of plays.
+- In some jurisdiction (e.g. Nevada) we have to be mindful of RTP-drift restrictions – this is typically a maximum of ±4% from theoretical RTP over n number of plays.
 (I suspect this requirement is going to be phased out as skill-gaming regulations continue to evolve.
 Unlike with purely chance-based games – where RTP-drift over many games played indicates something going really wrong – the same drift in skill-influenced games merely indicates meaningful, but harmless fluctuations in aggregate player skill.)